-- In a nonstick skillet, cook beef, onion and green pepper over medium heat 6-8 minutes or until beef is no longer pink, breaking up beef into crumbles; drain.
+- In a large skillet, cook beef, onion and green pepper over medium heat 5-7 minutes or until beef is no longer pink, breaking up beef into crumbles; drain.
 Stir in tomatoes, tomato paste, seasonings and sugar.

-- Place drained spaghetti in a large bowl; add beaten egg whites, melted butter and Parmesan cheese and toss to combine.
-Transfer to a 9-in. deep-dish pie plate coated with cooking spray, pressing spaghetti onto bottom and up sides.
+- In a large bowl, whisk egg whites, melted butter and Parmesan cheese until blended.
+Add spaghetti and toss to coat.
+Press spaghetti mixture onto bottom and up sides of a 9-in. deep-dish pie plate coated with cooking spray, forming a crust.
 Spread cottage cheese onto bottom; top with beef mixture.

 - Bake, uncovered, 20 minutes.
 Sprinkle with mozzarella cheese.
 Bake 5-10 minutes longer or until heated through.
-Let stand 5 minutes before cutting.
+Let stand 5 minutes before serving.
 Yield: 6 servings.